 It was less likely a deliberate cooking experiment.
 It just so happened that I had to finish the remaining merguez in the fridge, otherwise it will be thrown away (and we don’t like wasting food).
 I thought of serving these sausages as appetizers, but then I got a better idea.
-After pan-grilling the merguez, I threw these in to my simmering chicken adobo.
+After pan-grilling the merguez, I threw these into my simmering chicken adobo.

-And the end result?
+The end result?
 The spicy, earthy flavors of merguez enhanced the equally exotic flavors of my chicken adobo.
 The rendered fat from the sausages made my adobo extra moist and mouthwatering, too.
 It’s divine!

 What is merguez, by the way?

 It is a North African fresh lamb sausage that has become popular in Europe.
 Merguez is made with uncooked lamb, beef or a mix of both stuffed into a lamb-intestine casing.
 It has a distinct red color and piquant characteristics, thanks to cumin, chili pepper or harissa, and other spices such as sumac, fennel and garlic added to it.

 I think other kinds of pork sausages could also be an interesting alternative.
 Perhaps it’s good to try it out!
 But for now, I’ll share this one first because I’m pretty proud of this recipe that I discovered myself.
 Who wouldn’t eh?

 Do you want to give this dish a try?
 You may want to follow this adobo recipe I previously posted here, or if you simply know the drill, just make the usual adobo you know.
 Then one hour before the adobo gets fully cooked, add these freshly grilled or panfried merguez, so the flavors will blend together.
 I hope you’ll like it.